Advent: Day 6

 - Think honestly about your source of salvation today.
 Are you trusting salvation as a gift of grace from Jesus?
 Or, are you depending on knowing the right information or following the right rules?

 - Make a list of friends and family that don’t yet trust Jesus as “the Way, and the Truth, and the Life.”
 It shouldn’t take long to come up with 5-10 names.
-Post the list somewhere you will check often and start praying for them daily.
+Save the list somewhere and start praying for them daily.
 Pray their hearts would soften to the simple but convicting message of Jesus.
 No one has access to the Father except through the blood of Jesus.
 Pray for boldness and opportunities to share with them.

 Family Discipleship Time